gagibran/udemy-java-the-complete-java-developer-course/README.md

 ### Generic class

-To create our own generic class, we need to use the angular brackets in its declaration with a variable name on it.
+To create our own generic class, we need to use the angle brackets in its declaration with a variable name on it.
 We normally use `T` (short for "Type").

 We can also do some pre-validation of the type.
 For example, we want our class to only accept a custom class called `Player` (in this example, it's an abstract class).
 We can use the `extends` keyword to make this validation.
+This is known as a **bounded type**, because we bound our data type to a specific one.

+With bounding and polymorphism, the type passed in to the generic class is limited to the bounded type and its children.

 For example, for the abstract class `Player`: